It’s knitting season! And we’ve been busy collecting this gorgeous roundup of autumn knitting patterns.

 Try our ultra soft sock yarn Kremke Edelweiss for a pair of socks you’ll never want to take off.

-Honey Gloves Bjørheim
+Honey Gloves by Bjørheim

 Everyone needs fingerless gloves for this time of year!
 Honey Gloves would look gorgeous peaking out the end of your sleeves.
 When it comes to knitted accessories, I personally feel like less is more (in terms of texture and colour).
 If there’s too much going on in something like this I find it hard to throw on with any outfit.
 The Honey Gloves has struck that balance just right though.
 Simple, sleek but with a bit of oomph from this lovely cabled pattern.